Front Street (Philadelphia)

 Front Street in Philadelphia, Pennsylvania is a north–south street running parallel to and near the Delaware River.
-In 1682, when the city was laid out by William Penn, it was the first street surveyed and built in the new colony of Pennsylvania.
-As part of the King's Highway, which extended from Boston to Charleston, South Carolina, and as the waterfront of Philadelphia's port, it was the most important street in the city from its founding into the nineteenth century.
+In 1682, when the city was laid out by William Penn, it was the first street surveyed and built in during the colonial era Province of Pennsylvania.
+As part of the King's Highway, which extended from Boston to Charleston, South Carolina, and as the waterfront of Philadelphia's port, it was the most important street in the city from its founding into the 19th century.

 Front Street is the origin street of Philadelphia's numbered streets.
-There is no First Street, Front Street exists in its place, and numbered streets begin at the next major block with Second Street, about one-tenth mile west.
+There is no First Street, Front Street exists in its place, and numbered streets begin at the next major block with 2nd Street, a tenth of a mile west.